9:45 a.m. to 11:00 a.m.

 - Juliet Burdelski, Economic Development Director, City of Meriden, CT

-E3: Citizen Participation and Engagement in a Diverse and Sometimes Skeptical City
+E3: Citizen Participation and Engagement in a Diverse and Sometimes Skeptical City - PRESENTATION

 In 2017, three city departments in Norwalk, CT were simultaneously undertaking independent, but connected, planning efforts.
 A unified engagement strategy was needed to increase participation in the planning process and to be responsive to the concerns of some Norwalk-ers regarding a lack of inter-departmental communication and coordination.
 CM: 1.25.